 *Drinks: As I mentioned, one of the most popular alcoholic beverages in Turkey is Rakı.
 For people who are familiar with Uzo, it is very similar.
 It is normally a clear drink, but it turns white when you add water and ice to it.
 Warning: pace yourself with this drink, it will hit you.
 Some local beers which we recommend tasting are Efes and Bomonti, which is our favorite nowadays.
 Besides these, you will find any alcohol/cocktails, import beer, wine that you like.
 FYI: The legal drinking age is 18, but in all of the years that I have lived in İstanbul I have only been carded maybe twice.
 I will squeeze in drugs here while we’re at it, they AREN’T legal.

 Again, Turkey’s religion is almost %99 Muslim.
-But many people don’t practice the Islamic religion, which by book, consists of 5 main acts; the ritual prayer 5 times a day after each ezan (a loud call made from the mosques all around the city), fast every Ramadan, zakat which is giving money to the poor, Hajj which is going to Mecca at leats once in a lifetime, and finally accepting that there is only “Allah”.
-On the streets the only way that will make you realize you are in a Muslim country is going to be the mosques and the loud ezans you will hear throughout the day/night.
-Other than that, you will feel no different than you do in many non-Muslim cities around the world.
+But many people don’t practice the Islamic religion by the book, which states there are 5 main acts of practicing Islam; the ritual prayer 5 times a day after each ezan (a loud call made from the mosques all around the city), fast every Ramadan, zakat which is giving money to the poor, Hajj which is going to Mecca at leats once in a lifetime, and finally accepting that there is only “Allah”.
+On the streets the only way that you’ll realize you’re in a Muslim country is when you hear the loud ezans from the mosques instead of the loud bells from churches.

 *Foreign currency can be exchanged in foreign exchance offices, known as “döviz bürosu” and there are several of them throughout the city, especailly in the Old Town Area.
 You are better off exchanging your currency in non touristic areas as they can offer better rates.
 Definetly don’t exchance your money at the airport.